-Table 2-25 General Tab in the Options Window
+Table 2-33General Tab in the Options Window

 Setting Description Default Setting RMS Pane Disable RMS Comparator The RMS comparator is the mechanism that checks the responsiveness of the RMS and if there have been any changes made to the configuration.
 If there have been changes to the RMS configuration and these changes are not reflected in the Cisco IPICS server, the RMS comparator automatically updates the configuration so that the two components are synchronized.
 This check box is unchecked by default.
 If the Disable RMS Comparator check box is selected, the RMS Polling Frequency field displays as dimmed.
 Because the RMS comparator can interject delays, you can disable it by checking this check box.
 Note If you connect via a high latency, low bandwidth connection, such as a satellite link, you should check this check box.
+RMS Polling Frequency The RMS comparator functionality includes a polling mechanism that regularly checks whether the server can reach all of the RMS components that are listed in the RMS window.
 The default interval between checks specifies 10 minutes.
 This setting specifies a value in seconds.
 To change the default, double-click the current setting and enter a new value.
 Valid values: 1 through 32767.
+Activity Logs Pane 1 ·